Does My Nipple Have to Be Removed After a Mastectomy?

 Breast cancer is a difficult and emotional disease to face.
 Finding out that not only do you have breast cancer, but you also need to have a mastectomy can make the diagnosis feel even worse.
 While intuitively, you know that your oncologist is looking out for your best interest by recommending a mastectomy, you still can’t help but feel a sense of loss as you are going to lose a part of your body that accentuates your womanly shape, and that you may have even used to feed your children.
 Not only that, but knowing that even with a breast reconstruction, you will lose sensation in your breast can make the grieving process of a mastectomy recommendation even more difficult.

-However, today’s oncologists and breast reconstruction plastic surgeons like Dr. Fusi & Dr. Craig of Connecticut’s Fusi & Craig Plastic Surgery are able to offer Connecticut breast cancer patients more treatment options than ever before.
-And today, it is possible for Connecticut women who meet certain criteria to have a nipple sparing breast reconstruction, allowing them to keep their natural nipple and areola, and minimize scarring on the breast.
+However, today’s oncologists and breast reconstruction plastic surgeons like Dr. Fusi & Dr. Craig of Houston Fusi & Craig Plastic Surgery are able to offer Houston breast cancer patients more treatment options than ever before.
+And today, it is possible for Houston women who meet certain criteria to have a nipple sparing breast reconstruction, allowing them to keep their natural nipple and areola, and minimize scarring on the breast.

 Nipple Sparing Breast Reconstruction Explained.